top of page

 How to Feed Your Cat is Just as Important as What You Feed

 We often do not put enough thought into how we feed our cats.
-Naturally, cats would hunt and forage for food, eat alone and they'd do this frequently throughout the day.
+Naturally, cats would hunt and forage for food and then eat alone.
+They'd do this frequently throughout the day, not just twice.
 Feeding them in a more natural way can help to reduce stress around food.

 A cat eating on vertical space